 Social and environmental factors

 Environmental factors in developing heroin addiction are less consistent than genetic factors.
-Early-onset antisocial behaviour, academic failure and socioeconomic status can cause young people to seek out illicit substances.
+Early-onset antisocial behaviour, academic failure and socioeconomic status could cause young people to seek out illicit substances.
 A history of abuse, delinquency, anxiety, depression, hyperactivity and familial drug use are also thought to be major risk factors in becoming addicted to opiates.

 Often, those who don’t fall into the same pattern of addiction as their family members have other role models.
 These people may have given them a better example and the attention they may have lacked from their parent/s who were using drugs.
 Learning that drug-taking is a viable coping mechanism from watching a parent do it at a young age invariably creates an increased likelihood of becoming addicted.
 (16)

 Mental disorders and dual diagnosis

 In co-occurring disorders, the symptoms of drug use and the mental health problem often overlap, and one usually perpetuates the other.
 It is integral that the drug user identifies any underlying mental health conditions when they seek treatment.
 Treating the drug problem without addressing the other issues often results in relapse.
 Relapse is perceived as a failure in the eyes of the sufferer, and this could make the problem more severe and render them unlikely to seek help again.
 (17)

 Heroin addiction could develop in a number of ways.
 Some people start to use the drug after developing a dependence on prescribed opiate medications.
 Others may actively be seeking more and more extreme highs.
 Some individuals start off by smoking or snorting heroin, believing this to be less harmful.
 While not quite as intense, taking the drug in this way still carries an extremely high risk of developing an addiction.